Niknuby/CSCK541_EMA_GroupB/README.md

 # CSCK541_EMA_GroupB
  To build a simple client/server network

 Our code was designed to communicate with a sever through socket connection, receive encrypted data, decrypt the data, deserialise it based on the method used and saves the content received to a file.
-Or code consists of two versions as per below:
+Our code consists of two versions as per below:

 -'src' folder - contains the initial program however more detailed -'python_socket' folder - although less detailed but utilises a GUI.